List of US State Bills Streamlining Wireless Small Cells/DAS/Nodes on Rights Of Way

 Arizona Gov. Doug Ducey wrote a letter published saying that his signature on House Bill 2365 makes his state the first to “streamline” the deployment of 5G wireless communication.

-Virginia Wireless Communications Infrastructure Work Group Legislative work group revises draft 2018 legislation.
+Virginia Wireless Communications Infrastructure Work Group The General Assembly convened this work group after the 2017 legislative session ended.

 Senate File 431 AN ACT RELATING TO THE SITING OF SMALL WIRELESS FACILITIES signed by Governor on 5/8/2017